Durham rapper Antonio 'Lil Tony' Davenport sentenced to life in killing of 9-year-old Z'yon Person

 The convicted shooter is Durham rapper Antonio 'Lil Tony' Davenport.
 Davenport was convicted in July 2022.
 He was found guilty on three charges of federal murder, gun and racketeering charges according to our newsgathering partners at the News and Observer.

-Tuesday, he faced a judge for sentencing and received life in prison for Z'yon's murder.
-He received an additional 10 years for federal gun charges, according to the News & Observer.
+Tuesday, he faced a judge for sentencing and received life in prison.

-Derrick Lamont Dixon who was charged and convicted of murder in the case, also received a life sentence Tuesday.

 What happened to Z'yon?

-Police said Z'yon was in a car with his aunt, Danyell Ragland, his sister and his cousins on the way to Pelican's to get snow cones when he was shot.
+Police said Z'yon was in a car with his aunt, Danyell Ragland, his sister and his cousins on the way to Pelican's to get snow cones around the corner when he was shot.

 Initially, it was thought someone in the car was targeted.
 Prosecutors say now it was a case of mistaken identity.